API Glossary

 }

-In some cases the query and the metric are the same.
-In the next example historicalBalance is the query, but the metric is also historical balance.
-This is the case where a query fetches exactly one metric (metric argument is implicit), which is not the case of getMetric where the metric argument is explicitly passed with the metric argument.
+In some instances, the query and the metric are identical.
+In the next example, historicalBalance is both the query and the metric.
+This scenario occurs when a query fetches exactly one metric (the metric argument is implicit), unlike getMetric where the metric argument is explicitly passed with the metric argument.

 1